tannerkrewson/rocketcrab/README.md

 ### Creating a config file

 The config files, as mentioned above, should be fairly self explanatory.
-Along with the [config template](https://github.com/tannerkrewson/rocketcrab/blob/master/config/games/_template.ts), check out the config files of other games to see how they implement rocketcrab.
+Along with the [config template](https://github.com/tannerkrewson/rocketcrab/blob/dev/config/games/_template.ts), check out the config files of other games to see how they implement rocketcrab.
 The most important part, which will be explained here, is the `connectToGame` function.
 This function:

 -   is `async`, which will allow you to use `await` to make `GET` or `POST` requests.
 -   needs to return an object with these properties:
+    -   `player` (required) an object with these properties:
-    -   `playerURL` (required) string of the url that should be opened in every player's `iframe`.
+        -   `url` (required) string of the url that should be opened in every player's `iframe`.
-    -   `hostURL` (optional) string of a url to be opened only in the "host" player's `iframe`.
-If not provided, the `playerURL` will be used.
             -   `customQueryParams` (optional) a record of query params in addition to or to replace the automatic query params.
-See the [config template](https://github.com/tannerkrewson/rocketcrab/blob/master/config/games/_template.ts) for more info.
-    -   `afterQueryParams` (optional) string that will be appended to the `playerURL` after automatic and custom query params are applied.
+            -   `afterQueryParams` (optional) string that will be appended to the `player.url` after automatic and custom query params are applied.
+    -   `host` (optional) an object with these properties:
+        -   `url` (optional) string of a url to be opened only in the "host" player's `iframe`.
+If not provided, the `url` from the `player` object will be used.
+            -   `customQueryParams` (optional) same as `player` object, but only applied to the host.
+            -   `afterQueryParams` (optional) same as `player` object, but only applied to the host.
+    -   These properties are explained more in depth in the [config template](https://github.com/tannerkrewson/rocketcrab/blob/dev/config/games/_template.ts).

-Here are three examples of different `connectToGame` functions:
+Here are two examples of different `connectToGame` functions:

--   For [Drawphone](https://github.com/tannerkrewson/rocketcrab/blob/a3f796af7f6b70100b1dcf9ab141d73fea41e049/config/games/drawphone.ts#L18-L25), a new game can be generated with a `POST` request to the `/new`, which will return a game code.
-In it's `connectToGame` function, the `/new` endpoint is called, and the resulting game code is returned in the `code` property, which will add the code as a query param called `code` to the `playerURL` that is opened in each player's `iframe`.
--   For [Spyfall](https://github.com/tannerkrewson/rocketcrab/blob/a3f796af7f6b70100b1dcf9ab141d73fea41e049/config/games/spyfall.ts#L18-L24), a new game can be generated in the exact same way as Drawphone.
-But, game links are required to take the format `spyfall.tannerkrewson.com/abcd`, and not `drawphone.tannerkrewson.com/?code=abcd` like the above example.
-So, instead of returning the game code from `connectToGame` in the `code` property, the game code is directly appended to the `playerURL` before it is returned from `connectToGame`.
+-   For [Spyfall](https://github.com/tannerkrewson/rocketcrab/blob/ba2a9f05d9d85af440b603436f6280bc92c0087e/config/games/spyfall.ts#L42-L48), game links are required to take the format `spyfall.tannerkrewson.com/abcd`.
+So, instead of returning the game code from `connectToGame` in the `code` property, the game code is directly appended to the `player.url` before it is returned from `connectToGame`.
--   For [Just One](https://github.com/tannerkrewson/rocketcrab/blob/a3f796af7f6b70100b1dcf9ab141d73fea41e049/config/games/justone.ts#L14-L19), we can pick our own game code!
-So, instead of calling to some endpoint to get a game code like Drawphone and Spyfall, the `connectToGame` function can itself generate a code, and we cross our fingers and hope it's unique! 😂 The resulting `playerURL` will look something like this: `https://just1.herokuapp.com/room/rocketcrab-d5b30ccdd25855e5`.
+-   For [Just One](https://github.com/tannerkrewson/rocketcrab/blob/ba2a9f05d9d85af440b603436f6280bc92c0087e/config/games/justone.ts#L33-L40), we can pick our own game code!
+So, instead of calling to some endpoint to get a game code like Drawphone and Spyfall, the `connectToGame` function can itself generate a code, and we cross our fingers and hope it's unique! 😂 The resulting `player.url` will look something like this: `https://just1.herokuapp.com/room/rocketcrab-d5b30ccdd25855e5`.

 ### The automatic query params

-The `playerURL` returned from `connectToGame` is automatically appended with 3 query params.
-The resulting `playerURL` that is opened in every player's `iframe` will look something like this:
+The `player.url` returned from `connectToGame` is automatically appended with 3 query params.
+The resulting `player.url` that is opened in every player's `iframe` will look something like this:

 ```
 https://yourgame.com/?rocketcrab=true&name=Mary&ishost=true